Record-Breaking Binance Punishment Could Be Good News for Fintech

 Despite the scale of the fine, Binance is likely to continue to operate and will probably thrive.
 The sums involved do not appear to represent an immediate threat to the company's future.
 However, they have affected sentiment.

-Various sources claim that up to $1.2 billion of assets were withdrawn from Binance in the days following the Treasury judgement, but it’s not clear how much of that represents normal trading withdrawal value and how much is a direct reaction to the ruling.
-No doubt many people withdrew some or all of their funds as a precaution against a total collapse of Binance, but so far that appears an unlikely prospect.
+Various sources claim that up to $1.2 billion of assets were withdrawn from Binance in the days following the Treasury judgment, but it’s not clear how much of that represents normal trading withdrawal value and how much is a direct reaction to the ruling.
+No doubt many people withdrew some or all of their funds as a precaution against a total collapse of Binance, but so far, that appears an unlikely prospect.

 Binance is no FTX, and the withdrawal represents less than 2% of the firm’s stated holdings.
 Binance’s own issued coin did suffer a significant drop in value but other crypto-currencies barely shifted.
 Bitcoin went briefly down and then up, but since it does that all the time, there’s no telling whether the move had anything to do with the Binance ruling.